certusone/kb/source/index.rst

 collaboration and openness strongly benefits the overall ecosystem - the more well-run validators there are, the more resilient will the network be.

-While this document's focus is running a Tendermint/Cosmos validator, much of its content is applicable to operating any highly available, distributed service.
+While this document's focus is running blockchain validators, much of its content is applicable to operating any highly available, distributed service.

 While it's hard to provide an implementation that fits all use cases, we try to provide reference implementations which implement our guidelines.

-This guide assumes practical Linux systems administration experience and at least basic knowledge of the Tendermint and Cosmos architecture.
+This guide assumes practical Linux systems administration experience and at least basic knowledge of the blockchain you're validating on (we recommend reading at least their whitepaper).
+For Cosmos, this includes both Tendermint and the Cosmos SDK.

 Numerous books have been written about each of the topics in this knowledge base - keep in mind that a knowledge base like ours is only ever a starting point and a guide, not an exhaustive